SallyMcGrath/syllabus/docs/js-core-1/week-1/lesson.md

 ## Glossary

-- Console: a place on your computer to run scripts or commands from
+- Console: a place on your computer to run scripts or commands
-- Command: something that you type on your computer which performs an operation that your computer does
+- Command: an instruction you type that the computer carries out
 - Directory: another word for "folder" on your computer
 - Parameter: a placeholder for values you can pass into functions
 - Primitive type: a built-in type in JavaScript (e.g. strings and numbers are primitive types in JavaScript)